survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 * `resource` represents the path of the full path of the resource being imported.
 Example: `.../webpack-demo/node_modules/purecss/build/pure-min.css`.
 * `context` returns the directory in which the resource exists.
 Example: `.../webpack-demo/node_modules/purecss/build`.
 * `rawRequest` contains the unresolved request.
-Example: `!!../../css-loader/index.js!../../postcss-loader/index.js??ref--5-3!./pure-min.css`.
+Example: `!!../../css-loader/index.js!.../index.js??ref--5-3!./pure-min.css`.
 * `userRequest` is a version of the request that has been resolved to a query.
-Example: `.../node_modules/css-loader/index.js!.../webpack-demo/node_modules/postcss-loader/index.js?{}!.../webpack-demo/node_modules/purecss/build/pure-min.css`.
+Example: `.../node_modules/css-loader/index.js!.../pure-min.css`.
 * `chunks` tells in which chunks the module is contained.
 Check `chunks.length` to tell how many times webpack has included it.
-This is useful for control on chunk level.
+This is useful for control on the chunk level.

 Particularly `resource` and `userRequest` can return the same value if you are operating with imports that aren't being processed in any way.
 In the example above, `ExtractTextPlugin` caused a difference between the values.